 The chief priests and Pharisees immediately heard the connection.
 They knew this would be a story about the relationship between God and his chosen people.
 They instantly recognized that this vineyard represented the Temple, and the servants sent by the vineyard owner represented God’s prophets.

-We will have an opportunity to dig deeper into the parable itself on Wednesday night, and I invite you to come enjoy a meal and participate in the Bible study this week if you want to learn more about the parable of the wicked tenants.
+We will have an opportunity to dig deeper into the parable of the wicked tenants another time.
 Today, let’s take a closer look at the proverb that Jesus uses as a punch line for his parable.
 Let’s think about what he means when he draws on the image of a rejected stone becoming the very cornerstone.

 This familiar saying comes from Psalm 118, and it reminds us that the parable in chapter 20 about the workers who all received the same wage, no matter how long they worked in the vineyard, also ended with a proverb.
 This quotation from Psalm 118 would have been well known to the people who heard Jesus that day.
 Psalm 118 closes the “Full Hallel” that begins in Psalm 113, the songs of praise that were sung as the Passover lamb was being slaughtered.
 And Psalm 118 begins the “Great Hallel” that ends in Psalm 136.
 These were the songs of praise sung on the first night of Passover, as the meal was about to be eaten.
 Remember that this is Holy Week, and the feast of Passover is about to begin.
 This Psalm reference held significant meaning for those who heard Jesus use it, even though they did not know, as we now do, that he was referring to himself as the rejected stone.